bernatferragut/CCT/Explorations/AI 1.md

 * When: when was it ? (after school before dinner, after dinner)
 * How long: how much time?
 (20 min )
 * With whom: who were you with (your parents, your sister, brother, friends, alone)
-* How did it make you feel: watching a funny cat videos can make you feel happy.
-* Playing video games can make you feel frustrated.
-Watching a scary video can make you feel afraid
+* How did it make you feel: watching a funny cat videos can make you feel happy but playing video games can make you feel frustrated.

 **Reflection**

-It is important to take a step back and check emotions when engaging with technology because a lot of these platforms are built to capture our attention and it is easy to get lost into them and spend more time on it than we would like.
+It is important to take a step back and check emotions when engaging with technology because a lot of these platforms are built to capture our attention and it is easy to get lost in them and spend more time on it than we would like.

 e.g., Are you watching YouTube because you feel sad and want a good laugh?
 Do you want to relax by playing a video game that gives you a fun challenge?